-The price for a file (image) with high resolution (600 respectively 400 dpi) or a colour printout is 6 Euro.
+The price for a file (image) with high resolution (600 respectively 400 dpi) is 2 Euro.

 - Non-digitised inventory:

-The price for a file (image) with medium resolution (150 dpi) is 1 Euro (black-and-white picture) or 2 Euro (colour picture).
+The price for a file (image) with medium resolution (150 dpi, black-and-white) is 50 Cent.

-The price for a file (image) with a resolution of 300 dpi is 3 Euro (black-and-white picture) or 6 Euro (colour picture).
+The price for a file (image) with a resolution of 300 dpi is 1 Euro.

 The stated prices are final prices, including the legal VAT, plus charges for postage and packaging.